SammyKrosoft/OnPrem-Compliance-Search-Process/README.md

 ## Compliance Search simplified Process (for OnPrem e-mails)

-Quick note, from the mentionned MS article, the e-mail properties you can use on Compliance Searches are the following:
+Quick note, from that [MS article](https://learn.microsoft.com/en-us/exchange/policy-and-compliance/ediscovery/compliance-search?view=exchserver-2019) I keep mentionning over and over, the e-mail properties you can use on Compliance Searches are the following:

 - AttachmentNames
 - Bcc